-Connecting your home to the National Broadband Network (NBN) involves installing equipment inside your home.
+Connecting your home to the National Broadband Network (NBN) usually involves installing equipment inside your home.
 We will notify you when your home is ready for connection and installation.

 You can then contact your preferred phone company and internet service provider to order services and arrange installation of the NBN Connection Box (also referred to as a Network Termination Device or NTD).